 To re-skill and jump to new careers

-To find a better culture fit
+To find a better cultural fit

-Fifty-two percent of voluntarily exiting employees say their manager or organization could have done something to prevent them from leaving their job.
+Fifty-two percent of voluntarily exiting employees say their manager or organization could have done something to prevent them from leaving their jobs.
 Turnover can cost employers 33 percent of an employee’s annual salary due to the costs of hiring a replacement.